19miffyliu/19miffyliu/README.md

 I graduated from Southern Methodist University (SMU) in May 2024 with Computer Science B.A. major.

-I'm currently pursuing my master's degree in software development for games at SMU Guildhall.
+I'm currently pursuing the Master of Interactive Technology (MIT) for Games at SMU Guildhall.

 ![Undergrad](/assets/img/logobluetype2x.png)